TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 *   2016 EPA-estimated city/highway mileage.
 Actual mileage will vary.
     2017 EPA-estimated city/highway mileage.
 Actual mileage will vary.
 *   2017 Prius Prime EPA-estimated combined mpg.
 Actual mpg will vary based on driving habits, weather, temperature and road/traffic conditions.
 For more information on mpg, please see www.fueleconomy.gov.
 *   2017 Prius Prime EPA-estimated combined MPGe.
-Actual MPGe will vary and is dependent upon many factors, including charging practice, driving style, road/traffic conditions, outside temperature, air conditioning control levels, payload/cargo weight, proper tire pressure, vehicle maintenance, battery age and changes in energy costs.
+Actual MPGe will vary depending upon driving conditions, how you drive and maintain your vehicle, and other factors.
 Battery capacity will decrease with time and use.
-For more information on MPGe and range, please see fueleconomy.gov
+For more information, see fueleconomy.gov.
 *   2016 EPA-estimated 67 city/67 highway/67 combined MPGe for Mirai and 312-mile driving range.
 Actual mileage will vary.
 Range measurement pursuant to SAE J2601 standards (ambient temperature: 20°C. hydrogen tank pressure when fueled: 70 MPa).
 Fueling time varies with hydrogen fueling pressure and ambient temperature.